chakrakan/shopies/README.md

 For the UI, I initially thought of resorting to [Semantic UI](https://semantic-ui.com/) or [Ant Design](https://ant.design/).
 But upon further reading, I found Shopify has their own design system called [Polaris](https://polaris.shopify.com/) and so, without hesitation, utilized it for the components and design for the application.

-> Every tool mentioned above was completely new for me - a lot hours spent sifting through documentation for this project ([wiki](https://github.com/chakrakan/shopies/wiki)) and I must say, I thoroughly enjoyed the outcome, and came out of it learning A LOT in a short span of time!
+> Every tool mentioned above was completely new for me - a lot of hours spent sifting through documentation for this project ([wiki](https://github.com/chakrakan/shopies/wiki)) and I must say, I thoroughly enjoyed the outcome, and came out of it learning A LOT in a short span of time!

 With the tools at hand, I began refining the Use case scenario.